Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: BD-CS Enabled Communication Technology

 \subsection{Feasibility Verification}

 This subsection provides an example to verify the feasibility of BD-CS assisted NF communications.
-A multi-user OFDM system is considered, where the number of the transmit antennas is $256$, the number of users is $4$, and the number of paths for each user is $6$.
+A multi-user OFDM system is considered, where the number of the transmit antennas is $256$, the number of users is $8$, and the number of paths for each user is $6$.
 The BD-SI used in the simulations is the joint correlation property, and the number of subcarriers is $4$.
-The results are presented in Fig. \ref{simulation}, which illustrates the performance of the normalized mean square error (NMSE) as a function of the distance.
-We compare the NF CE performance regarding off-the-shelf algorithms, i.e., the classical LS algorithm and the SOMP in polar domain \cite{dai2022tcom}, with the methods based on BD-CS, i.e., the block SOMP (BSOMP) in the angular domain, BSOMP in the polar domain and the complete BD-CS method, which is a combination of the BSOMP in the angular and polar domains.
-As it transpired from Fig. \ref{simulation}, the complete BD-CS has the edge in both the inner and outer NF regions.
-The BSOMP in the angular and polar domains compensate for each other in terms of the estimation accuracy, which indicates that the alternating use of BD-CS in the angular and the polar domains for CE in the inner and outer NF regions will provide the maximum benefits.
+The results are presented in Figs. \ref{simulation} and \ref{simulation2}, which illustrates the performance of the normalized mean square error (NMSE) and the average sum rate as a function of the distance ingredient.
+In Fig. \ref{simulation}, we compare the NF CE performance regarding off-the-shelf algorithms, i.e., the classical least squares (LS) algorithm and the SOMP in polar domain (P-SOMP) \cite{dai2022tcom}, with the block SOMP in the angular domain (A-BSOMP), the block SOMP in the polar domain (P-BSOMP), and the complete BD-CS method.
+Note that conventional methods are independent of PB, while the BD-CS method represents a combination of results from A-BSOMP in the outer NF region and P-BSOMP in the inner NF region, as determined by PB analysis.
+The upper bound for sparsity required for reliable recovery is approximately 12 \cite{liyang2023arxiv}.
+Consequently, the PB can be calculated to be around 24 meters, based on the monotonicity of sparsity in DFT-based NF channels and the distance between users and the BS.
+It is evident that the complete BD-CS outperforms LS and P-SOMP algorithms in both the inner and outer NF regions.